Jan Eliasberg

 Jan Pringle Eliasberg (born January 6, 1954) is an American film, theatre, and television director and writer.
-Her debut novel, Hannah's War, was published by Little, Brown in 2020 and has sold 50,000 copies to date.
+Her debut novel, Hannah's War, was published by Little, Brown in 2020 and has sold 70,000 copies to date.
 Hannah's War has been called "a gripping cat-and-mouse tale of love, war, deception and espionage that you won't be able to put down."
 Kate Quinn, author of The Alice Network and The Rose Code.
 The Jewish Book Council stated, "That a novel that deals fluently with physics, espionage, and Jewish tragedy can also become a deeply affecting emotional tale – with a transcendent, redemptive vision of love – is a tribute to its hugely gifted author."
 Hannah's War was a Finalist for the National Jewish Book Award and has been acquired for film with Eliasberg adapting the novel for the screen and directing.
 (Publisher's Marketplace).

 Life and career

 Eliasberg is from New York City where she attended and graduated from The Brearley School.
-She is the daughter of the late Ann Pringle Harris, a writer for the New York Times and an English Professor at the Fashion Institute of Technology and the late Jay Eliasberg, a retired vice president for research at the Columbia Broadcast Group.
+She is the daughter of the late Ann Pringle Harris, a writer for The New York Times and an English Professor at the Fashion Institute of Technology and the late Jay Eliasberg, a retired vice president for research at the Columbia Broadcast Group.

 She graduated magna cum laude from Wesleyan University (at the age of 20 in 1974) and earned a Master's degree in directing at Yale School of Drama (1981).
 Eliasberg also received an MFA in Fiction from the MFA Program for Writers at Warren Wilson.

-In 1973, she co-founded Second Stage at Wesleyan, an organization of students dedicated to producing theater and other performances, which may be the country's first solely student-run volunteer theater organization.
-The Second Stage is renowned for nurturing generations of theatre, film and television stars, including Lin-Manuel Miranda, whose musical "In the Heights" was born and workshopped on Wesleyan's Second Stage.
+In 1973, she co-founded The Second Stage at Wesleyan University, an organization of students dedicated to producing theater and other performances, which may be the country's first solely student-run volunteer theater organization.
+The Second Stage is renowned for nurturing generations of theatre, film and television stars, including Lin-Manuel Miranda, whose musical In the Heights was born and workshopped on Wesleyan's Second Stage.

 Chosen by the prestigious American Film Institute's Directing Workshop for Women, Eliasberg began her television directing career in 1986 directing an episode of Cagney & Lacey.
 Later that year, she was hand-picked by Michael Mann to direct an episode of Miami Vice, becoming the first of only three female directors of that series.
 She directed two more Miami Vice episodes in 1986 and 1987, including "Forgive Us Our Debts," and "Contempt of Court" starring Stanley Tucci.